 Federal Pell Grant

 The Federal Pell Grant is need-based.
-It is awarded to eligible undergraduates and students officially accepted into the credential program, who have an Expected Family Contribution (EFC) up to $5081 as calculated by the 2013-2014 Free Application for Federal Student Aid (FAFSA).
-The estimated maximum Pell Grant for 2013/2014 is $5,645.
+It is awarded to eligible undergraduates and students officially accepted into the credential program, who have an Expected Family Contribution (EFC) up to $5157 as calculated by the 2014-2015 FAFSA.
+The estimated maximum Pell Grant for 2014/2015 is $5,730.

 Undergraduate and credential students are limited to a total of six full-time years (600%) of Pell Grant eligibility.
 The calculation of this total will include previous semesters/quarters at CSU, Chico and at any other school, including community colleges, where a Pell Grant was paid.
 Visit the NSLDS web site to determine the percentage of Pell grant you have received.